big-gay-dinosaur/big-gay-dinosaur/README.md

 I am an intermediate (I guess?) level programmer of things.
 Any/all pronouns. :)
 Have been coding for 5 years.
+I'm too busy looking at cute animals to code.

 # I am comfortable with and/or currently use (in no particular order):
 [![UwU OwO](https://skillicons.dev/icons?i=cs,py,ps,gamemakerstudio,dotnet,css,html,git,github,bitbucket,notion,regex,visualstudio,vscode,linux,arch,emacs)](https://skillicons.dev)